SevketYALCIN/blog/src/pages/blog/responsive-charts-using-Chart.js-and-react-chartjs-2/index.md

 ```
 You should now be able to see a green line.
 ## Making it responsive
-For our chart to be responsive, we need two things:
+If you switch your browser to mobile mode, you will notice that our chart is already responsive.
+This is because Chart.js will adapt the height of the chart depending on the width since the `maintainAspectRatio` option is set to `true` by default.
+The problem is that the smaller the width gets, the harder it is to read our graph because of the small height.

-- It has to be inside a fixed-height container.
+- So the first step is to set the `maintainAspectRatio` option `false`.
+We will then have a chart with an even smaller height because it will be rendered using the minimum height needed.

-- The options have to be changed to disable the `maintainAspectRatio` option set to `true` by default.
+- The second step is to set a height to the canvas' container.
+The chart will then be rendered using all the space given to him by his container.

-First, let's specify a fixed height for our container inside our `App.css` file.
+Let's specify a fixed height for our container inside our `App.css` file.
 ```css
 .canvas-container {
   height: 60vh;